MenghuaXie/M202AFinalProject/index.md

 #### Goal
   * Using Camera to check the parking spot.
 (CNN)
   * creating a map that corresponding to the parking lot.
-  * The system can manage the data and show the imformation which parking slots are available.
+  * The system can manage the data and show the information which parking slots are available.
   * The information will be transferred to other device and tell users the available parking slots.

 #### Deliverable